UniversalAptronym/Locus-Server/Equipment_List/README.md

 To-do: Add section about stuff like having internet acess, a router, etc.

-## __Full Home Server with Cloud Storage and Secure Communication__

-Note to self: SSD enclosure needs to be powered

 ## __Secure Communication Only__

 As of 2024, the following will cost $50-70.